kiko-software/kiko-datepicker-guide/tutorial.md

 }
 ```
 - Leave the field "Query parameters" deactivated.
+- Publish the bot with the intent and the external subbot via the menu "Botlist"

 ## Test
 For the test, we need the sample web page mentioned above with the included library for the datepicker: